pradeep3sep/interviewquestion/README JavaScript.md

 2. **Function Declaration**:
    - Function declarations define named functions using the `function` keyword followed by the function name, parameters (if any), and function body enclosed in curly braces.
-   - They are hoisted to the top of their scope during the compilation phase, meaning they are available for use before their actual declaration in the code.
-   - They are typically used to define reusable functions within a script or function block.
    - Example:
      ```javascript
      function add(a, b) {